 In general, I’m all for accentuating the positive and doubling down on what’s working, but when it comes to getting better at anything, this is what deliberate practice is all about.

 So, in our case, a stretch goal might be going live on video and delivering a talk for twenty minutes.
-For someone else, it might be writing funny quips or coming up with compelling headlines.
+For someone else, it might be coming up with compelling headlines or mastering their sales calls.

 To get better at anything, we first have to define what our weakness is.